 Daughter Olive "Ollie" (Ellis) Quairiere (1898-1991) was born in 1898 in Braddock near Pittsburgh.

 On Feb.
-25, 1915, in Dunbar, 17-year-old daughter Olive married 21-year-old immigrant Herman Quairiere Sr. (1893-1944), who was a native of Trazegnies, Belgium, and the son of Jacob and Mary (Darteredle) Quairiere who were of French descent.
+25, 1915, in Dunbar, 17-year-old daughter Olive married 21-year-old immigrant Armand Felicien "Herman" Quairiere Sr. (1893-1944), who was a native of Trazegnies, Belgium, and the son of Jacob and Mary (Darteredle) Quairiere of French descent.
 Olive's distant cousin, Rev. David Ewing Minerd, the famed "Blacksmith Preacher" of Fayette County, performed the wedding ceremony.

 The Quaireres had seven children -- Alexander Quairiere, Herman J. Quairiere Jr., Raymond E. Quairere, Alice Louise Kerfoot Davidson, Althea Snow, Elaine Pecil and Robert E. Quairiere.

 Herman was of medium height and build, with light blue eyes and black hair.
 He emigrated to the Unites States in 1911, and despite the fact that he was not yet an American citizen, served in the U.S. Army during World War I. When he registered for the military draft, he told the registration officer that he was an alien and that his left eye was weak and that his forefingers had been broken.
 At the time, he worked as a snapper for the Pennsylvania Wire Glass Company in Dunbar, and had a wife and young child to support.

 He was a resident of Dunbar for 30 years, and a longtime glass cutter for the Pennsylvania Wire Glass.
 Circa November 1931, he worked in Floreff, along the Monongahela River, and returned home on weekends.
 For the final seven years of his career, Herman was employed by the West Penn Power Company.